Rooney Mara: 2010–2016: Breakthrough and critical acclaim

-2017–present: Further film career
+2017–present: Hiatus and further film career

 In 2017, Mara appeared in The Discovery directed by Charlie McDowell and A Ghost Story, with Casey Affleck, directed by David Lowery.
 Both had their world premieres at the 2017 Sundance Film Festival.
 Mara starred with Ryan Gosling, Natalie Portman, Cate Blanchett and Val Kilmer in Terrence Malick's Song to Song, which had a limited release.

 Mara appeared in Don't Worry, He Won't Get Far on Foot, directed by Gus Van Sant, opposite Joaquin Phoenix, Jonah Hill and Jack Black.
 The film had its world premiere at the 2018 Sundance Film Festival. and was later released by Amazon Studios.
 That same year, Mara starred opposite Phoenix again in Mary Magdalene, written by Helen Edmundson and directed by Garth Davis.
 This same year, she also collaborated with Joaquin Phoenix, Sia, Sadie Sink and Kat von D to narrate Chris Delforce's animal rights documentary Dominion.
 For her contribution to the documentary, she was granted the 2018 Award of Excellence for Narration by Hollywood International Independent Documentary Awards.

 Following a brief hiatus, Mara co-starred in the neo-noir psychological thriller Nightmare Alley (2021), an adaptation of the 1946 novel of the same name directed by Guillermo del Toro.
 The film received critical acclaim and was included in the Top 10 Films of the year by the American Film Institute Awards, but fared badly at the box office.
 It received four nominations at the 94th Academy Awards, including Best Picture.
 In 2022, Mara starred with Frances McDormand, Claire Foy, Jessie Buckley and Ben Whishaw in Sarah Polley's feature adaptation of Miriam Toews’ bestselling novel Women Talking.
-She will next star in an adaptation of Arnold Wesker's 1975 play The Kitchen, directed by Alonso Ruizpalacios.
+In 2024, she starred in La cocina, an adaptation of Arnold Wesker's 1975 play The Kitchen directed by Alonso Ruizpalacios.
+She will also star in the upcoming film Bucking Fastard, directed by Werner Herzog, alongside her sister Kate Mara.

+Mara is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.